Learn how to wallpaper corners for a professional-looking finish

 Do you overlap wallpaper in corners?

-If you cut in flush to a corner rather than overlapping there is a very good chance that when the wallpaper dries you will be left with a gap exposing the wall underneath.
+If you cut flush to a corner rather than overlapping, there is a very good chance that when the wallpaper dries, you will be left with a gap exposing the wall underneath.
 This is why overlapping is important, especially if using patterned wallpaper.

-However, if you are hanging lining paper or a patterned wallpaper like Anaglypta that is going to be painted you can cut the paper flush into the corners if you want.
-If there are any small gaps left they will be hidden by paint.
+However, if you are hanging lining paper or patterned wallpaper like Anaglypta that is going to be painted, you can cut the paper flush into the corners if you want.
+If there are any small gaps left, paint will hide them.

 What can go wrong when wallpapering corners?

-You can use an extra strong paste and a seam roller to put the overlap in place.
-However, if it does lift you can use a wallpaper repair adhesive like Solvite Overlap & Border from Amazon.
+Another issue is getting an overlap to stick.
+To solve this issue, use an extra-strong paste and a seam roller to put the overlap in place.
+However, if it does lift, you can use a wallpaper repair adhesive like Solvite Overlap & Border from Amazon.

 Another solution is to wipe off any excess paste, dry with a clean dry cloth and use painter's tape to hold down the overlap until the paste is dry.
 This is time-consuming but effective if needed.

-If anything does go wrong as a last resort you can start removing the wallpaper and start again.
+If anything goes wrong, as a last resort, you can start removing the wallpaper and start again.

 Get the Homebuilding & Renovating Newsletter